-In the unlikely event that you are affected by a Tsunami whilst on holiday, you can have absolute confidence that our standard and premium premium level policies have you covered for any emergency medical treatment, flights missed or possessions lost as a result.
+In the unlikely event that you are affected by a Tsunami whilst on holiday, you can have confidence that our standard and premium premium level policies have you covered for emergency medical treatment, flights missed or possessions lost as a result (general exclusions apply).
 To ensure that you're in the best position should a tsunami occur, familiarise yourself with typical safety procedures and take any government issued evacuation warnings seriously.

 Tropical cyclone season - Tropical typhoon season runs from May to October, with the southern areas of the country particularly at risk.
 Even so, there's little to fear as the country has developed advanced weather prediction technology, capable of anticipating the probable course of a typhoon days before it's strike.
 You can monitor the progress of approaching storms on the website of the Japan Meteorological Agency if that's your thing...